arthurtuio/aws-certified-solutions-architect-associate/04-Databases.md

 > - Encrypted in transit using SSL
 > - Encrypted at rest using AES-256 encryption
 > - By default RedShift takes care of key management (but you can manage your own keys through HSM - hardware security module OR using KMS)
+> - When you add a rule to an RDS DB security group, you DON'T need to specify a port number or protocol.
 - Availability:
 > - Only in 1 AZ
 > - Can restore snapshots to new AZs in the event of an outage